thindil/nish/README.md

 standard environment variables.
 To manage the shell's specific environment variables use subcommands of the `variable` command.

+#### Setting the shell's prompt

+The shell's prompt can be set to the output of the selected program or script.
+To do this, set the value of the shell's option `promptCommand` to the command line with the desired program or script and its arguments.
+For example, to set prompt to show the current date, use command `options set promptCommand date`.
+If you want to reset the prompt to the original state set it vallue to `built-in` or just reset with command `options reset promptCommand`.

+**ATTENTION:** the command set as the shell's option `promptCommand` will be executed every time before you execute your command.
+Thus, be sure it isn't too heavy for your system, or it isn't dangerous, for example, it doesn't steal credentials, harm your system, etc.

 #### Other features

 * Simple Tab completion for commands with names of files and directories